 During the installation I was offered Save Sense, Outobox and Mobogenie.
 Outobox is a straight and straight Adware, and my security software immediately detected it.
 In effect, CNET had pushed adware on to my computer!
 Here is another example of Brothersoft which is similarly pushing their Brothersoft downloader.
 Now tell me, which Download link will a normal user press.
 The green button, which is oh-so-strategically placed?
 Most likely, yes.
 But that’s an advertisement, and there is little most of us can do about it.
 If you click on the 1 & 2 Server links, you still wont get UWT.
-You will instead get Brothersoft Downloaders, which more or less does the same job – ie pushing PUPs.
+You will instead get Brothersoft Downloaders, which more or less does the same job – ie pushing Potentially Unwanted Programs.

 Crapware pushed by Brothersoft downloader

 The Brothersoft Downloader installed Search Protect, WinZip Drive Updater and changed my browser defaults, when I clicked on the download link for our Ultimate Windows Tweaker.
 My WinPatrol went crazy barking, warning me of the changes being made to my system.
 But I had activated TimeFreeze before installing it, so was sure that on reboot, I would get my clean state back.